ecen/ecen.github.io/_pages/portfolio.md

 [Read more](/portfolio/data-structures/) about it or [download the pdf](/assets/docs/datastrukturer_sammanfattning.pdf).

 ## A Concise Introduction to Concurrent Programming
 Concurrent programming can be an important skill for any programmer.
-Much literature unfortunately delves too deeply into theory to effectively convey the quite intuitive basic concepts to the beginner.
-In this document, I try to do just that.
+Unfortunately, much literature delves too deeply into theory to effectively convey the basic concepts to the beginner.
+With this document, I try to change that.

 The document will be available on this site in the near future.